 Your doctor may recommend hand therapy, which is performed by physical and occupational therapists at NYU Langone.
 Hand therapy involves strengthening and stretching exercises for your hand as well as your arm and elbow.
 NYU Langone therapists certified in hand therapy can work with you to develop an exercise plan specific to your needs.
 Although you may initially visit your therapist several times per week, you can eventually perform the exercises at home.

-Physical and occupational therapy are provided on an outpatient basis at NYU Langone’s Center for Musculoskeletal Care.
+Physical and occupational therapy are provided on an outpatient basis at NYU Langone Orthopedic Center.
 Our therapists are trained to treat people who have a wide range of elbow and arm conditions.
 They can work with you and your doctor to create an individualized treatment plan.
 The goal is to help you return to your normal daily activities as quickly as possible.